simoncampos1022/RAG-System-arXivRAG-Multimodal-Conversational/README.md

-# DocChat - Multimodal RAG Application
+# arXivRAG - Multimodal RAG Chatbot Application

 A modular and extensible multimodal Retrieval-Augmented Generation (RAG) application for document querying.

 ## Overview

-DocChat is a RAG application that can:
+arXivRAG is a RAG application that can:

 1. Extract text, tables, and images from PDF documents
 2. Process and summarize each type of content using LLM chains